abmajith/verilog-riscV32I-machine/README.md

 So far, we know rs2, rs1 and rd are Register fields in the encoding scheme, and rs2, rs1 represents second and first register source address, rd represents destination register address.

 imm is a variable length subfield bits represent immediate contant value encoded within the instructions.
-It is 12, 12, 12, 20 and 20 bits wide in *I, S, B, U* and *J* type instructions.
+It is 12, 12, 12, 20 and 20 bits wide in *I, S, B, U* and *J* type instructions respectively.

-As you see, placement of *rs1,rs2, Funct3, Funct7* encoding in the instruction are consistent if it exists in encoding, unlike *imm* constant value.
+As you see, placement of *rs1,rs2, Funct3, Funct7* encoding in the instruction are consistent if it exists in encoding, unlike *immediate field*.

 Now, we structure the irregular *Immediate Field* to make the learning and coding process easier.
 Lets list the *immediate* field organization in different instruction types.

-Instance Type | Immediate Encoding format                                          | Denote it as
+Instance Type | Immediate Field Encoding format                                    | Denote it as
 --------------|--------------------------------------------------------------------|---------------
 *R-Type*      | Not present                                                        | none
 *I-Type*      | 12 bits, sign expansion                                            | *Iimm*